Lakers–Clippers rivalry: 2019–present: Potential playoff meeting

-The Lakers ended the regular season with the best record in the Western Conference, while the Clippers finished second.
+After the months-long 2019–20 NBA season suspension concluded in the 2020 NBA Bubble area, the Lakers ended the regular season with the best record in the Western Conference, while the Clippers finished second.
 The Lakers advanced to the Conference Finals after eliminating Houston 4–1, and they awaited the winner of the other semifinals series, where the Clippers were up 3–2 at the time against the Denver Nuggets.
 However, the Clippers were eliminated 4–3, blowing a 3–1 series lead after being up in the final three games by 16, 19, and 12 points, respectively.
-The Lakers advanced to the Finals for the first time since 2010, where they defeated Miami 4–2 for their 17th NBA title, tying the Celtics for the most in league history.
+The Lakers advanced to the Finals for the first time since 2010, where they defeated Miami 4–2 for their 17th NBA title, tying the Celtics for the most championships in league history.

 During the offseason, Clippers free agent Montrezl Harrell, who was the reigning NBA Sixth Man of the Year, signed a two-year contract for the mid-level exception to join the Lakers.
 The Clippers replaced Rivers as head coach with his assistant Lue.
 Despite losing Leonard in the playoffs after a partial tear of the anterior cruciate ligament in his right knee, they advanced to the Western Conference Finals for the first time in franchise history.
+However, they ultimately lost their first Western Conference Finals series 4–2 to the Phoenix Suns, who coincidentally also beat the Lakers 4–2 in the first round in their first playoff appearance since 2010.
 In 2021–22, the Lakers added Russell Westbrook to team with James and Davis, and were again favorites to win the West, while the Clippers expected Leonard to be out for most of the season after knee surgery.
 The Clippers swept the season series with the Lakers and extended their winning streak in the rivalry to seven.
 They were 32–7 against the Lakers since 2012–13.
+After being bought out by the Utah Jazz, Russell Westbrook signed with the Clippers.

+In the teams' first meeting of the 2023–24 NBA season, the Lakers exacted their revenge against the Clippers, winning 130–125 in overtime.
+The win ended the Lakers' 11-game losing streak over the Clippers, and was highlighted by LeBron James' 35-point performance, surpassing Karl Malone for the most 30-point games since turning 35.
+On February 28, 2024, the Lakers won 116–112 against the Clippers in their last regular season meeting as co-tenants of Crypto.com Arena.
+LeBron James helped rally the Lakers back from a 21-point deficit by scoring 19 points all by himself during the fourth quarter.